-Today, though, there are things you can do to improve respiration and manage breathing problems as they occur.
-These include both special techniques and mechanical aids that can help with breathing and coughing.
+But there are things you can do to improve respiration and manage breathing problems as they occur.
+Examples include special techniques and mechanical aids that can help with breathing and coughing.

 Breathing exercises can also help.
 Fully expand the lungs by taking five to 10 deep breaths, with short rests in between, several times each day.

-Coughing is important because it clears the lungs and airways of fluid, phlegm, food particles, and any other foreign particles that might have been inhaled.
-By keeping the respiratory system clear, coughing helps you breath easier and reduces the risk of pneumonia.
+Coughing is important because it clears the lungs and airways of fluid, phlegm, food particles and any other foreign particles that might have been inhaled.
+By keeping the respiratory system clear, coughing helps you breathe easier and reduces the risk of pneumonia.

 ALS can make coughing difficult.
 Weaker chest muscles mean weaker coughs, which aren’t as good at clearing the airways.

 “Breath stacking” is one technique that can be used to create a more forceful cough.
-In breath stacking, the person takes a series of short breaths without exhaling, “stacking” the breaths until the lungs are full.
-The person holds the breath briefly and then pushes all the air out at once with a cough.
+In breath stacking, you take a series of short breaths without exhaling, “stacking” the breaths until the lungs are full.
+You hold the breath briefly and then push all the air out at once with a cough.

 “Huffing” or “squeeze coughing” is another technique people living with ALS can use.
-Huffing involves taking two deep breaths and then forcing all of the air out of your lungs with a series of huffs, with both the mouth and vocal cords open.
-By repeating this several times, phlegm from deep in your lungs can be moved upward where it is easier to cough out.
+Huffing involves taking two deep breaths and then forcing all the air out of your lungs with a series of huffs, with both the mouth and vocal cords open.
+By repeating this several times, phlegm from deep in your lungs can be moved upward where it’s easier to cough out.

-Medications or respiratory therapy can also be prescribed to reduce the amount of material that builds up in the lungs, likewise reducing the need for coughing.
+Medications or respiratory therapy can also be prescribed to reduce the amount of material that builds up in your lungs – likewise, reducing the need for coughing.

-There are also mechanical aids that can help people with ALS cough more effectively.
+There are mechanical aids that can help people living with ALS cough more effectively.

 For example, “mechanical hyperinflation” involves using a resuscitator bag and mask to push more air into the lungs to produce a stronger cough.
-It is very similar to breath stacking, except for the additional equipment required (and the need for a caregiver to help operate the mask).
+It’s very similar to breath stacking, except for the additional equipment required and the need for a caregiver to help operate the mask.

 Mechanical ventilators can take on much of the workload when breathing itself becomes difficult.

 Tracheostomy ventilation, on the other hand, is invasive.
 It requires a surgical opening into the windpipe at the base of the throat.
-Since tracheostomy ventilation bypasses the vocal cords and mouth, a speaking valve may be required to help the person with ALS speak normally.
+Since tracheostomy ventilation bypasses the vocal cords and mouth, a speaking valve might be required to help you speak normally.